Mongol invasions of Korea: Third Mongol invasion of Korea and treaty (July 1235 – April 1239)

 In conjunction with his previous order evacuating the capital from Kaesong to Ganghwa Island, the military dictator of Goryeo Choe U ordered the populations of regions under (threat of) attack to evacuate in mountain strongholds or to coastal islands.
-As would be shown on various occasions, such moves would increase the chances of survival for the populace, especially when all agricultural activity had to cease.
+This increased the chances of survival for the populace, especially when all agricultural activity had to cease.
 This policy, aimed at maintaining a certain population level in order to collect taxes, was followed until the end of military rule in Koryö.
 Ganghwa Island itself was heavily defended and the Mongols never attempted to take it.
 During the invasion, King Gojong ordered a set of printing blocks for the Buddhist canon to be created and work began in 1237.
 The Goryeo Daejanggyeong was completed in 1248.

 Some people in Goryeo defected to the Mongols.
 In the summer of 1238, 2,000 men under the leadership of Cho Hyŏnsŭp and Yi Wŏnu submitted to the Mongols.
 Cho was put under the command of Hong Pok-wŏn.
 A Yi Kunsik also defected with 12 people.

 Negotiations were opened in the winter of 1238 with Goryeo promising eternal submission, after which the Mongols withdrew.
 The Mongol envoys brought a list of demands that included that the king of Goryeo present himself at the Mongol court.
 Goryeo's Queen Dowager had just died and the king used the mourning period as an excuse to avoid compliance.
 Many more excuses were given later including illness and that he was too advanced in his age.
 Goryeo sent as a hostage Chŏn, the Duke of Sinan, and passed him off as the king's brother.
 He went to the Mongol court with a retinue of 148 men to present a petition and tribute.
 A royal relative, Wang Sun, the Duke of Yŏngnyŏng, was also sent as a hostage to the Mongol court while pretending to be the crown prince.
 The arrival of the 17-year old pretend prince at the Mongol court in 1241 and the resumption of tribute missions secured a moment of respite for Goryeo until 1247.

 Goryeo's capital was not relocated back to the mainland despite Mongol demands.
 Gojong did meet Mongol envoys on the mainland a few years later, but Ch'oe U and his successors, the ones responsible for defending Goryeo, remained on the island for the rest of their lives.
 The momentary peace was used to send messages to southern Goryeo with instructions to prepare the defenses.
 Goryeo's continued resistance resulted in another Mongol invasion in 1247.